The Most Common Sleeping Positions & Their Meanings

 4. The Foetal Position

-Meaning: Secret Softy
+Meaning: Secret softie

 This sleeping position means you’re tough on the outside and soft on the inside.
-You can be shy to begin with, though usually open up and relax quite quickly.
+You can be shy to begin with, though you usually open up and relax quite quickly.

 5. The Stargazer